 This was a quite difficult topic due to how abstract the concept of classifiers is.
 Essentially, they are used when counting things and are added after you say the noun and number.
 It is unfortunately a case of where you will need to learn and remember each of them and use them with the right nouns.
 There are some ways to avoid this and it wouldn’t be the end of the world if you don’t remember them every so often, but they are important to know.

-If you want to carry on learning Thai, i recommend you try the Ling Thai app.
+If you want to carry on learning Thai and learn other Thai words such as Thai conjunctions, i recommend you try the Ling Thai app.
 Test your skills with fun games and challenges that will help you learn a range of different topics in Thai.